arinagn/arinagn.github.io/_posts/2025-10-27-raspberry-pi-setup.md

 ### Final Thoughts

-Setting up the Raspberry Pi 5 has been surprisingly close to setting up a miniature ML workstation.
-The combination of a fast NVMe drive, active cooling, and 8GB of RAM makes it feel like a true development machine rather than a toy computer.

 This project is as much about **learning the systems side of ML engineering** — storage, optimization, edge computing — as it is about building models.
 If you’re curious about small-scale AI setups or hybrid ML workflows, stay tuned — this is just the beginning.